GraysonWiggins/belly-button-challenge/README.md

 ## Project Structure
 - `readme.md`: This file contains information about the project.
 - `.gitignore`: This file specifies which files and directories to ignore in Git.
-- `starter code/`: This directory contains the starter code for the project.
 - `index.html`: This file is the main HTML file for the project.
 - `static/`: This directory contains static files for the project.
     - `.DS_Store`: This file is a system file created by macOS to store custom attributes of a folder.
     - `js/`: This directory contains JavaScript files.
         - `app.js`: This file contains the JavaScript code for the application.
     - `.gitkeep`: This file is used to keep an empty directory in Git.
 - `.DS_Store`: This file is a system file created by macOS to store custom attributes of a folder.

 ## Usage